“Eat, Pray, Love” in your Vietnam holiday

-In a country where eating is considered as a pleasure also, your taste will be totally satisfied.
+In a country where eating is considered a pleasure, your taste will be totally satisfied.
 Vietnamese people love to eat, therefore they are all masters in their cooking skills.
 Affected by the Ying and Yang Balance Rule, one Viet dish must cover all salty, sweet, sour, and hot flavors, which, can make a real boom in your mouth.
 “Pho” and “Banh mi” are great and famous, but wait until you try “Banh xeo”, “Bun cha” or “Goi cuon”.
-It is really hard to find-out which dish is the best, or maybe, they are all the best!
+It is really hard to find out which dish is the best, or maybe, they are all the best!

 But the taste is not the only thing that makes Vietnamese cuisine is admired all about the world, but also the way that you can enjoy them.
 The best bowl of “Pho” might be somewhere in a super-tiny alley in Hanoi, and several times during your meal, you need to stand up from your red plastic stool to clear the way for a walking-by local.
 The strange thing is how come it is still so good?
 And then don’t know, since exactly when, you got used to this street eating style, then you are addicted to it.
 The price range is comfortable enough to help you to have a big meal with several bucks.
 So, never worry that Vietnam will let you hungry, just concern about how much you can take.

-Southeast Asia in general, and Vietnam in particular, are affected strongly by a healthy flowering of Buddhist, Christian, Muslim, and Hindu, as a result of a long and complicated religion evolution.
+Southeast Asia in general and Vietnam, in particular, are affected strongly by a healthy flowering of Buddhist, Christian, Muslim, and Hindu, as a result of a long and complicated religion evolution.
 Spirituality is always a highly personal journey, in which you can, or cannot, find the peace of your mind.
-More than just praying, Vietnamese tend to show the respect and talk with their belief Gods.
-They don’t simply ask for the peace, but ask for being shown the way leading to complete peace.
+More than just praying, Vietnamese tend to show respect and talk with their belief Gods.
+They don’t simply ask for the peace but ask for being shown the way leading to complete peace.

 In Vietnam, love is simple.
 And also not so simple.